testvon/alecsatin.github.io/_posts/2001-01-01-about-website.md

 This site has mirrored some of those detours.
 Counseling psychology, experiential trance states, and [tarot](/memoirs/tarot-cards/) have all been featured.
 For a time the content was work-related as I plunged headlong into [software project management](/old-stuff/how-to-say-goodbye-when-a-workmate-leaves/).

 You may wonder what all these things have in common.
-The common thread is my life-long desire to understand why things are the way they are and what we can do to make things better for ourselves and others in the limited time we have here on earth.
+The joining thread is my life-long desire to understand why things are the way they are and what we can do to make things better for ourselves and others in the limited time we have here on earth.

 In the end, Bunyan's *Christian* succeeded in his journey to the celestial city.
 He was helped through the intercession of his gracious Lord working through people he met along the way.
 In like manner faithful Christian friends have cared for and guided me again and again, and especially in those times when my strength has failed.